tiliado/nuvola-user-doc-md/content/pages/3.1/explore.md

-Title: Explore Nuvola Player 3.1
+Title: Explore Nuvola Apps 3.1 Features
 Image: images/3.0/unity/unity_google_play_music_launcher_thumbs_up.png
 Description: Nuvola Player 3.1 is the second series of the third generation of a runtime for
     web-based music streaming services that provides more native user experience and integration with Linux